No items found.

 Can patient journey mapping improve staff engagement as well as patient experience?

 Yes.
-When staff see how their actions directly impact patient satisfaction and outcomes, engagement rises.
+When staff see how their actions directly impact patient satisfaction and outcomes, frontline and patient engagement rises.
 Co-creating maps with frontline teams also fosters ownership and cross-functional collaboration, reducing burnout by clarifying responsibilities and aligning workflows with patient-centered goals.

 What’s the difference between patient journey mapping software and traditional survey tools?